-- Adani Mining Pty Ltd has negative tangible assets, zero income, and two billion in existing liabilities. - Mining has negative shareholder funds of A\$507m and appears to be insolvent were it not sustained by a 12-month parent entity guarantee from the ultimate parent entity, Adani Enterprises Ltd in India, but IEEFA notes even this is via taxhaven controlled entities based in Singapore and Mauritius.
+- Adani Mining Pty Ltd has negative tangible assets, zero income, and two billion in existing liabilities. - As of 31 March 2019, Adani Mining has negative shareholder funds of A\$507m and appears to be insolvent were it not sustained by a 12-month parent entity guarantee from the ultimate parent entity, Adani Enterprises Ltd in India, but IEEFA notes even this is via taxhaven controlled entities based in Singapore and Mauritius.